 Our one-of-a-kind antique and vintage museum collection will take you on a journey from the 1800's to the 1950's showcasing old-fashioned, conversation pieces donated to the museum by those who grew up in the Texas Hill Country.

-Around one hundred million years ago, the Central Texas area was a shallow sea with an abundance of sea and animal life and thus many fossils from this time period found locally are on display.
+Around one hundred million years ago, the Central Texas area was a shallow sea with an abundance of sea and animal life.
+We have many fossils from this time period found locally on display.
+If on a tour, you can find some of your own to keep!

 Old Time Farm Equipment